-Anchor text used to be incredibly powerful as you could tell Google what a page was about before it even looked but with the last few Google updates this is not longer the case.
+Anchor text used to be incredibly powerful as you could tell Google what a page was about before it even looked but with the last few Google updates this is no longer the case.
 Google has decided it doesn’t like to be told what to do and so now sites with too many backlinks using key-worded anchor text have be penalised for spamming.
-Now it is recommended to use either naked links (like the one show above) or branded, where you use your company name as the anchor text.
+Now it is recommended to use either naked links (like the one shown above) or branded, where you use your company name as the anchor text.

 Like this – Clockwork Moggy.

 An optimum Anchor Link percentage was recently released to help people position their backlinks correctly.